-- 1. Check if all the motor fastening bolts are tightened; - Measure the winding insulation resistances, making sure they are within the specified values; - Check if the motor is clean and if the packages, measuring instruments and alignment devices were removed from the motor operating area; - Check if coupling connecting components are in perfect operating conditions, duly tightened and greased, where necessary; - Check if the motor is correctly aligned; - 6.
+- 1. Check if all the motor fastening bolts are tightened; - 2.
+Measure the winding insulation resistances, making sure they are within the specified values; - 3.
+Check if the motor is clean and if the packages, measuring instruments and alignment devices were removed from the motor operating area; - 4.
+Check if coupling connecting components are in perfect operating conditions, duly tightened and greased, where necessary; - 5.
+Check if the motor is correctly aligned; - 6.
 Check if the bearings are properly lubricated.
 The lubricant must be of the type specified on the nameplate; - 7.
 Check the oil level of oil-lubricated bearings.
-Bearings with forced lubrication must have the oil pressure and flow as specified on their nameplate; - Inspect the cable connections of accessories (thermal protectors, grounding, space heaters, etc.); - Check if all electrical connections comply with the motor connection diagram; - 10.
+Bearings with forced lubrication must have the oil pressure and flow as specified on their nameplate: - 8.
+Inspect the cable connections of accessories (thermal protectors, grounding, space heaters, etc.); - 9.
+Check if all electrical connections comply with the motor connection diagram; - 10.
 Check if the motor is properly grounded; - 11.
 The cables connected to the stator and rotor main terminals must be properly tightened in order to prevent their short-circuit or loosening; - 12.
 Inspect the cooling system.
 In water-cooled motors, inspect the operation of the radiator water supply system.
 In motors with independent ventilation, check the rotation direction of the fans; - 13.
-Motor air inlets and outlets (if any) must be unobstructed; - 14.
-The moving parts of the motor must be protected to prevent accidents; - 15.
+Motor air inlets and outlets (if any) must be unobstructed: - 14.
+The moving parts of the motor must be protected to prevent accidents: - 15.
 The terminal box covers must be correctly fastened; - 16.
 Check if the power supply voltage and frequency comply with the data on the motor nameplate; - 17.
-Inspect the operation of the anti-reversion devices (if - 18.
-Check if the purge and pressurization device (if any) is correctly installed and adjusted according to its nameplate.
+Check the conditions of the brush holders and slip rings; - 18.
+Check if the brushes are well settled, if they are aligned with the slip rings and if they slide easily inside the brush holders; - 19.
+Inspect the operation of the brush lifting system (if any); - 20.
+Inspect the starting rheostat and its connection to the - 21.
+Inspect the operation of the anti-reversion devices (if any). - 22.
+Inspect if the purge and pressurization device (if any) is correctly installed and adjusted according to its nameplate.